Iron-Stag-Games/Godot-NI-mate-Motion-Capture/README.md

 ## Rig Compatibility

-All animated bones must face forwards relative to the armature.
+All animated bones must face forward relative to the armature.

 In Blender, you can ensure this is the case by displaying bone axes and checking if the Z axes are facing forward: